Log4j2 SDK v2

 1. Preparation

-1. In NAVER Cloud Platform's console, Create project.
+1. In the NAVER Cloud Platform's console, Create project.

-2. Check the txtToken value in Project detail page.
+2. Check the txtToken value in Project details page.

 2. Add dependency